Optimists cheer, pessimists worry: How does the market view the U.S. cryptocurrency strategic reserve?

 - Digital Asset Reserve: The government will not actively purchase these assets, only manage digital assets obtained through forfeiture procedures.

-Optimists: This Will Change Everything!
+Bullish Side: This Will Change Everything!

 Bitwise Research Director stated that the real significance of the U.S. establishing a strategic Bitcoin reserve is:

-- Other countries will buy Bitcoin;
+- Other countries will purchase Bitcoin;

 - Wealth managers have no excuses;